 Have ideas for future solar landmarks?
 We’d love to hear from you.
 Tweet @aurorasolar with the hashtag #SolarLandmark to submit your suggestions!

-Acknowledgments: This article is the result by contributions of several members of the Aurora Team.
+Acknowledgments: This article is the result of contributions from several members of the Aurora Team.
 Special thanks are owed to Customer Success Analyst Victor Ionin for modeling the Winchester Mystery House in Aurora’s software, and COO Samuel Adeyemo for analysis of the solar potential of the site and financial analysis of the proposed project.